 created by Irna Phillips and William J. Bell, which aired on NBC

 from 1964-1999.
-Notable in the soap genre for several reasons: It is the one of the few American soap operas to engender a spin-off (two direct spin-offs (Somerset
+Notable in the soap genre for several reasons: It is one of the few American soaps to engender a spin-off (two direct spin-offs, Somerset

 ), and one indirect spin-off (Friends and Lovers

 ).
 Historically, it's was the first soap to expand to a full hour and, during an ill-fated ratings experiment, the only one to air for 90 minutes daily.